cpenas94/cis255/README.md

-# CIS-254 Introduction to Object Oriented Programming
+# CIS-255 Programming Methods: Java
 This contains lab projects that I have completed during this course.

 ## General Information: